 The California Experience

-This popular "classroom on wheels" take students up and over the Grapevine and through the Central Valley to Sacramento.
-Along the way students are learning with stops that highlight the aqueduct system, geography, agriculture, and more.
+This popular tour takes travelers up and over the Grapevine and down through the Central Valley to Sacramento.
+Along the way stops highlight the aqueduct system, geography, agriculture, and more.
 Then it's time to explore Sacramento with visits to the State Capitol Building, the Railroad Museum, and Sutter's Fort before heading to Gold Country.
-There students will learn about the discovery of gold and will even get to try their hand at gold panning!
+There you will learn about the discovery of gold and will even get to try your hand at gold panning!
 The last stop is the City by the Bay - San Francisco.
 Ride a cable car, escape from Alacatraz, walk across the Golden Gate Bridge, and learn about science at the Exploratorium before heading back home.

 Most "California Exerience" Programs with American Christian Tours will include:

 - Sutter Mill and the gold discovery site

 - Hike to Marshall's Monument and cabin

 - Panning for gold in the American River

 - A one-way cable car ride from Union Station to Fisherman's Wharf

 - A walk out onto the Golden Gate Bridge